4G0R4/cowboy-escrow/README.md

 2. Open `index.html` in your browser to access the app

+3. add `?network=testnet` to switch to Testnet3 network

-3. There is no step 3
+4. There is no step 4

 ## Demo pic